AaronZ345/TCSinger/README.md

 Visit our [demo page](https://tcsinger.github.io/) for audio samples.

 ## News
+- 2024.11: We released the code of TCSinger!
 - 2024.09: We released the full dataset of [GTSinger](https://github.com/GTSinger)!
 - 2024.09: TCSinger is accepted by EMNLP 2024!